HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.typescript.typescript-compiling.md

 ![TypeScript version displayed in the Status Bar](/assets/version-status-bar-bs35j31dknnl.png)

-Later in the article, we'll discuss how you can [[vs.1.7.#using-newer-typescript-versions]] the version of TypeScript language service that VS Code uses.
+Later in the article, we'll discuss how you can [using-newer-typescript-versions](#using-newer-typescript-versions) the version of TypeScript language service that VS Code uses.

 ## tsconfig.json